ahrefs/ocannl/README.md

 ## Future milestones

-* **v0.3-GPU**: a CUDA backend.
+* **v0.2.1 cuda**: a super-naive no-model-parallelism CUDA backend.
-* **v0.3.1-tiling**: the tiling optimization.
+* **v0.2.2 tiling**: a slightly-less-naive CUDA backend with some model parallelism, and maybe tiling.
+* **v0.3 LLVM and Triton**:
+  * **v0.3.1 triton-C**: a Triton backend.
+  * **v0.3.2 llvm**: an LLVM backend as an alternative to the GCCJIT backend.
+This one would be a more CPU-centric release.
+Blocked by LLVM 17 being released (i.e. aiming to start work around end of July).
+  * **v0.3.2 triton-llvm**: an LLVM-based Triton backend.
-* **v0.4-usability**: examples covering most of Andrej Karpathy's "Neural Networks Zero to Hero" series; data loading; checkpointing.
+* **v0.4 usability**: examples covering most of Andrej Karpathy's "Neural Networks Zero to Hero" series; data loading; checkpointing.
-* **v0.5-documentation**: `.mli` files and maybe more documentation.
+* **v0.5 documentation**: `.mli` files and maybe more documentation.
-* **v0.6-scale**: distributed computation; runtime-autotuning optimization settings.
+* **v0.6 scale**: basic distributed computation; runtime-autotuning optimization settings; data ingestion.
-* **v1-completeness**: whatever not-yet-implemented features that still seem needed and impact the framework design.
+* **v1 completeness**: whatever not-yet-implemented features that still seem needed and impact the framework design.
 (E.g. at the time of v0.1.X, convolutions, reshaping, concatenation are not easily expressible.)

 ### Releases

 For details, see [CHANGES](CHANGES.md).

+* **v0.2 inching toward GPU**:
-* **v0.2**: for multicore CPU, improve cache locality and reduce cache contention by treating the C function stack as the "device memory".
+  * **v0.2.0 stack-as-device**: for multicore CPU, improve cache locality and reduce cache contention by treating the C function stack as the "device memory".
+* **v0.1 GCCJIT backend**:
   * **v0.1.2**: multicore computations using a thread-local "task id" index.
   * **v0.1.1**: inlining scalar constants, improved inlining for virtual nodes.
   * **v0.1.0**: a `Gccjit` backend, single and double precision floats, code compiled as a monolithic update step function.
+* **v0.0 untagged**: basic design around shape inference, high-level and low-level code representation.
+Now-abandoned Meta-OCaml and OCaml backends.

 ## Why not just use [OWL](https://ocaml.xyz/)?